turingschool/front-end-curriculum/lessons/module-1/introduction-to-testing-javascript.md

 You'll notice that our method takes three arguments (the third being optional, as denoted by the square brackets):

-- actual: The actual JS code that you want to run from the codebase
+- actual: The result we get when we run our JS code
 - expected: The expected output that should be returned based on test requirements
 - message: A (String) message to yourself on what is being tested